 Resuscitation:

 When resuscitating a patient in respiratory distress secondary to pulmonary hypertension, there is a delicate and dangerous balancing act to avoid right ventricle (RV) failure and hypoxia.
-The most important concept this post would like to emphasize is that you cannot augment cardiac output (CO) in these patients, so you must avoid worsening hypotension and pulmonary vascular constriction.
+The most important concept I would like to emphasize is that you cannot augment cardiac output (CO) in these patients, so you must avoid worsening pulmonary vascular constriction and hypotension.

 The approach to airway is complex.
-Our usual go-to therapies of non-invasive ventilation (NIV) and intubation can cause cardiopulmonary collapse with little hope of adequately ventilating them, or of regaining spontaneous circulation.
-We have to consider the changes in pressure caused by NIV and intubation that decrease preload and CO.
-And additionally, any transient hypoxia occurring during intubation with further constrict the pulmonary vasculature, worsening CO.
-Even considering the medications that we use for intubation, realize they will worsen hypotension, venous return to the heart, and respiratory dynamics.
+Our usual go-to therapies of non-invasive ventilation (NIV) and intubation can cause cardiopulmonary collapse with little hope of adequately ventilation or regaining spontaneous circulation.
+We have to consider the changes in intrathoracic pressure that result from NIV and mechanical ventilation that may decrease preload and CO.
+And additionally, any transient hypoxia that occurs during intubation will further constrict the pulmonary vasculature and worsen CO.
+Even considering the medications that we use for intubation, one must realize they may worsen venous return to the heart and thus cardiac output and respiratory dynamics.

-Fluid resuscitation can be tricky, because overloading the RV is the primary cause of RV failure.
+Fluid resuscitation can also be tricky, because overloading the RV is the primary cause of RV failure.
 If you think your patient is hypovolemic, consider small fluid boluses of 250cc with careful monitoring after each bolus.
 Conversely, systemic hypotension will worsen CO, so patients may need fluids.

-Again, sedatives, narcotics, or anxiolytics, can worsen respiratory drive and lead to hypoventilation.
-Diuretics may improve RV function by decreasing preload, but decreased preload also has the potential to worsen CO.
-It is not the best emergency room (ER) treatment because these effects won’t occur in the ER but later in the admission.
-If you’ve stabilized your patient, you don’t want to potentially cause decompensation down the road.
-For patients requiring vasopressors, consider the etiologies of pulmonary hypertension.
-If they fall into the groups 2-5 categories, which encompass anything except primary pulmonary hypertension, norepinephrine is first line pressor therapy.
-Though it’s not specified, if you read down below in the vasopressor section, it seems that vasopressin may be the ideal pressor to use for group 1 patients.
+As we all know, sedatives, narcotics, and anxiolytics can worsen respiratory drive and result in hypoventilation.
+Diuretics may improve RV function by reducing preload, but decreased preload also has the potential to worsen CO.
+In addition, it is not the best emergent treatment because these effects are delayed and may not occur until hours later.
+If you’ve stabilized your patient in the ED, you don’t want to potentially cause hemodynamic decompensation down the road.
+When selecting vasopressors, consider the etiologies of pulmonary hypertension.
+If they fall into the groups 2-5 categories (Include a table of the categories for reference), which encompass anything except primary pulmonary hypertension, norepinephrine is first-line.
+It seems that vasopressin may be the ideal pressor to use for group 1 patients.

-Most previously diagnosed patients will be on outpatient medications that are pulmonary vasodilators.
-These should never be stopped because rebound pulmonary hypertension will occur.
-And if a patient with history of pulmonary hypertension comes in and is stable, without respiratory distress, and normal vital signs, but says they are on an infusion pump of the pulmonary vasodilators and it has malfunctioned and stopped infusing, consider these patients in a life threatening emergency with the ability to decompensate at any moment, and get their pulmonologist on the phone.
+Most previously diagnosed patients will be on continuous pulmonary vasodilators.
+These should never be discontinued, because rebound pulmonary hypertension will occur.
+And if a patient with history of pulmonary hypertension comes in with normal vital signs and without respiratory distress, but says he or she is on an infusion pump that has malfunctioned, consider this a life-threatening emergency, and while preparing for a difficult resuscitation, contact the pulmonologist.

 Finally, consider contacting the closest ECMO (extracorporeal membrane oxygenation) site early.
-If you can stabilize these patients, this is one of the best treatment options available.
+If you can stabilize these patients, this is a possible treatment options.

 Vasopressors:

 Norepinephrine is first line in groups 2-5.
 Its main benefits is that it helps maintain coronary perfusion, which is an issue with RV dilatation.
 It can slightly increase inotropy, but has slight alpha stimulation in the pulmonary vasculature, which is bad.

-Phenylephrine is to be voided in pulmonary hypertension becaue it increases pulmonary vascular resistance.

 Vasopressin may decrease pulmonary vascular resistance via nitric oxide-based mechanism, which improves pulmonary vascular dilation and improves venous return to the heart.
 This may be a good choice for group 1.

+Phenylephrine should be avoided in pulmonary hypertension because it increases pulmonary vascular resistance.

 Dobutamine increases tachycardia, decreases systemic vascular resistance causing hypotension, which is why it is a poor choice as a single agent.